What work traditions need to go away?

-One theme of my upcoming book is questioning aging work practices.
+One theme of my book The Year Without Pants: WordPress.com & The Future of Work, is questioning aging work practices.
 Particularly ones followed our of tradition without evidence they contribute to quality of work.

 Here’s a list of work practices that should be reconsidered: is there any evidence these contribute to work performance in any way?

 - Dress codes (ties, skirts)

 - Measurement by time, not performance

 - The cc: line on email (this was suggested 4 times)